Dansby Swanson Player Props: Cubs vs. Dodgers

-The Chicago Cubs and Dansby Swanson, who went 0-for-3 last time in action, take on Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Sunday at 4:10 PM ET.
+The Chicago Cubs, including Dansby Swanson (hitting .282 in his past 10 games, with a double, seven walks and three RBI), battle starter Michael Grove and the Los Angeles Dodgers at Wrigley Field, Thursday at 7:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Dodgers.
+He had a hitless showing in his previous game (0-for-2) against the Athletics.

 Dansby Swanson Game Info & Props vs. the Dodgers